pingidentity/terraform-provider-pingone/docs/resources/application.md

 - `acs_urls` (List of String) A list of string that specifies the Assertion Consumer Service URLs.
 The first URL in the list is used as default (there must be at least one URL).
 - `assertion_duration` (Number) An integer that specifies the assertion validity duration in seconds.
 - `sp_entity_id` (String) A string that specifies the service provider entity ID used to lookup the application.
 This is a required property and is unique within the environment.
-- `sp_verification_certificate_ids` (List of String) A list that specifies the certificate IDs used to verify the service provider signature.

 Optional: